What is a Cricut Machine?

 A Cricut is a precision cutting and writing/calligraphy machine.
 You can use it to create papercrafts and to cut vinyl stickers and lettering, as well as iron on decals.

-The next question is always this - What can you do with a Cricut?
+The next question is always this – what can you make with a Cricut?

 What can you actually do with it?